-CityParks Learn is offering FREE online programs this fall and winter for young people interested in urban ecology and the environment, including an internship program, and for the educators teaching them.
-Some of the programs combine virtual and in-person field trips.
+NYC kids and teachers should sign up now for these FREE online programs this fall and winter for young people interested in urban ecology and the environment, including an internship, and lesson plans for educators teaching them.
+Some programs combine virtual and in-person field trips.

 Learn about the ecology of our waterways